-This guidance manual explains the policies, guidance, and procedures for the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV or the Act).
+This guidance manual explains the policies, guidance, and procedures for The Strengthening Career and Technical Education for the 21st Century Act (Perkins V or the Act).
 This manual pertains principally to college entities that comprise the Alabama Community College System (ACCS).

-Additional resources for compiling this guide are from the Education Department General Administrative Regulations (EDGAR) 2nd Edition, and The 2007 - 2013 Alabama State Plan.
+Additional resources for compiling this guide are from the Education Department General Administrative Regulations (EDGAR) 5th Edition, and The 2020 Alabama State Plan.
 Contact Information

-If you have questions that cannot be answered by this guidebook, please contact the Director for Career & Technical Education Division at the following address:
+If you have questions that cannot be answered by this guidebook, please contact Natalie E. English, the Executive Director for Career & Technical Education Division at the following address:

-Alabama Community College System 135 South Union PO Box 302130 Montgomery, Alabama 36130-2130
+Alabama Community College System 135 South Union P.O.
+Box 302130 Montgomery, Alabama 36130-2130